 - Social Security Disability Insurance

-Review Process for a Social Security Disability Benefits Application
+Components of a Social Security Disability Benefits Application in Philadelphia

 When you review SSDI application requirements, the amount of medical information requested is typically overwhelming.
 A qualified attorney can guide you through this process effectively.
 The landmark Supreme Court decision Sullivan v.
 Zabel (1990) enunciated the legal standard for evaluating Social Security disability claims.
 Accordingly, your Social Security disability application typically goes through a detailed review that must meet the following five conditions: